Which Key Does Your QX56 Take?

 Immobilizer Sync Loss

-Your QX56 starts fine for years, then one morning the security light flashes and the engine will not turn over.
-This affects every year from 2004 to 2013, and it happens after a dead car battery or a battery swap.
-The NATS immobilizer loses sync with key's transponder, and it needs an OBD relearn procedure to get them talking again.
-We do this on-site in about 20 minutes.
+Your QX56 starts without issue for years, then one morning the security light flashes and the engine will not turn over.
+This can happen on any year from 2004 to 2013 and often follows a dead car battery or a battery replacement.
+The factory immobilizer loses sync with the transponder chip in your key and needs an OBD relearn procedure to get them communicating again.
+We handle this on-site in roughly 20 minutes.

 High-Security Blade Wear

-The high-security blade on 2004-2010 QX56 keys wears down from years of use.
-The cuts get shallow, the key starts sticking in the ignition, and it will not turn.
-Some folks assume the ignition cylinder is bad, but 9/10 it is just a worn blade.
-We recut or replace the key on-site and save you an unnecessary ignition repair.
+The high-security blade on 2004 to 2010 QX56 keys wears down gradually with daily use.
+The cuts go shallow, the key starts binding in the ignition, and eventually it stops turning altogether.
+Most people assume the ignition cylinder is the problem, but the blade is the culprit the large majority of the time.
+We recut or replace the key on-site and save you from an unnecessary ignition repair.

-You can program the remote buttons yourself using the 6x key cycle method.
-Insert and remove the key from the ignition six times within 10 seconds, wait for the hazard lights to flash, then press any button on the remote.
-This only programs lock and unlock functions.
-It does not program the transponder chip, so you still need a locksmith for the immobilizer side.
+On 2004 to 2006 models you can program the remote buttons yourself using the 6-times key cycle method.
+Insert and remove the key from the ignition six times within 10 seconds, wait for the hazard lights to flash, then press a button on the remote.
+That only pairs the lock and unlock functions though.
+The transponder chip still requires professional OBD programming with a PIN code, so the vehicle will not start until that side is handled by a locksmith.

-Same 6x key cycle procedure as the earlier models.
-You can pair the remote buttons at home, but the ID46 transponder chip still requires professional OBD programming with a PIN code.
-The remote pairing is the easy part; the immobilizer programming is where you need us.
+The same 6-times key cycle procedure applies to 2007 to 2010 remote head key models.
+You can pair the remote buttons at home, but the transponder chip inside still needs professional programming with a PIN code and the right equipment.
+The remote pairing step is straightforward; getting the engine to start is where a mobile locksmith earns their fee.

-No DIY option here.
-The Intelligent Key system on 2011-2013 QX56 models requires a diagnostic scan tool and PIN code to register keys to the BCM and ECU.
-There is no self-programming procedure for either the remote or the transponder.
-This one needs a professional with the right equipment.
+No DIY path exists for 2011 to 2013 models.
+The proximity smart key system on these years requires dealer-grade programming equipment and a PIN code to register the key to the vehicle's control modules.
+There is no self-programming procedure for the remote functions or the transponder.
+If you are in this situation anywhere in San Diego County, you need a professional with the proper equipment.

 How It Works

-We cut the new key on-site using precision equipment for the high-security or laser-cut blade, then program the transponder and remote using Autel IM608 or AutoProPad with your vehicle's PIN code.
+We cut your new Infiniti key on-site using precision cutting equipment sized for the high-security or laser-cut blade, then program the transponder chip and remote using dealer-grade programming equipment with your vehicle's PIN code.
+We test the key fully before we leave.

 Related Services